firebase/quickstart-cpp/admob/testapp/readme.md

   - In Xcode, build & run the sample on an iOS device or simulator.
   - The testapp displays a banner ad and an interstitial ad.
 You can dismiss the interstitial ad to see the banner ad.
-  - Afterwards, the testapp will display a Native Express test ad and a Rewarded Video test ad.
+  - Afterwards, the testapp will display a Rewarded Video test ad.
   - The output of the app can be viewed onscreen or via the console.
 To view the console in Xcode, select "View --> Debug Area --> Activate Console" from the menu.